aoyewol2/aoyewol2/README.md

 - I work with: React, Next.js, JavaScript/TypeScript, C, Java, Python, HTML, CSS/Sass, SQL, Figma & Linux
 - For fun: UI and graphic design, building cool pc setups
 ### What I Do
-- Integrate technology to university courses as a digital developer & designer at [Western University](https://itrc.uwo.ca/)
-- Developing the clubs website as a frontend dev at [CSUS](https://www.instagram.com/westerncsus/)
 - Designing cool stuff as a designer at [Women+ in Tech Society](https://www.instagram.com/wits.uwo/)

+### What I've Done
+- Integrated technology to university courses as a digital developer & designer at [Western University](https://itrc.uwo.ca/)
+- Developed the clubs website, and designed the UI design as a developer at [CSUS](https://www.instagram.com/westerncsus/)